RenatoGeh/benchmarks/README.md

 ### Classification

+All classification accuracy results are in percentage of hits.

 #### DigitsX

 Partition `p` | 0.1 | 0.2 | 0.3 | 0.4 | 0.5 | 0.6 | 0.7 | 0.8 | 0.9